ncsa/hydro_documentation/docs/source/quick-start.rst

 ..

-- The :ref:`Partitions <partitions-job-policies>` and :ref:`Architecture <architecture>` sections include the name and technical details of Hydro's queues.
+- The :ref:`Partitions <partitions-job-policies>` section includes the name and technical details of Hydro's queues.

 ..